 Hootsuite offers 160+ free and paid apps through its app directory including Tumblr, VK, and other well-established software applications.
 Buffer’s sixty apps are found externally of its panel on a web page with Zapier being the most vital one.
 Zapier is a third party app that connects roughly fifty apps to Buffer.

 Both platforms offer automatic and optimal time-based posting.
 However, the most critical and decisive feature in the Hootsuite vs. Buffer debate concerns bulk scheduling.
 Hootsuite allows users to bulk schedule up to 350 posts via a CSV file.
 Buffer allows users to bulk schedule up to 250 posts through an external app.

 Hootsuite gains the advantage as I use this function religiously to upload hundreds of tweets and posts weekly to my various profiles.
 This marketing automation functionality gives me presence around the clock, which is highly desirable.

 You can add users to help manage your activities on both Hootsuite and Buffer.
 However, for both, you need to upgrade to more expensive plans.

 I’m not an analytics geek regarding social media, but I know many users find reports valuable.
 Basic analytics and customizable reporting is available through Hootsuite Pro, but not available through Buffer’s Awesome plan.

 Free Trial Period

-Given the factors reviewed and scored, I firmly believe Hootsuite is a better social media management tool and investment than Buffer.
+Buffer’s dashboard is cleaner and less clunky looking compared with Hootsuite’s heavier appearance.
+However, given the factors reviewed and scored, I firmly believe Hootsuite is a better social media management tool and investment than Buffer.